Experimental entanglement of temporal order: Introduction

-Typically, in all of our well-established theories, it is assumed that the order between events is pre-defined, precluding the possibility of observing situations where the causal order is genuinely indefinite.
-Nevertheless, it was recently realized that quantum mechanics predicts the existence of processes that are neither causally ordered nor a probabilistic mixture of causally ordered processes.
-In other words, these processes cannot be understood as one-way-signalling quantum channels, quantum states, or any convex mixture of them \cite{PhysRevA.88.022318, NatComm.3.012316, NatPhys.10.259}.
-More precisely, a quantum process is called \textit{causally separable} if it can be decomposed as a convex combination of causally ordered processes, otherwise it is \textit{causally non-separable}.
-(Note that the term `temporal' order is here used to refer to events which cannot be used to receive signals --- in particular, to unitary operations --- whereas `causal' order refers to more general operations which allow for the exchange of information.)
-Recently, a method for certifying causal separability, based on `causal witnesses', was developed \cite{NewJournPhys.17.102001, 1367-2630-18-9-093020, ScienRep.6.26018}, and used to experimentally demonstrate that a certain process --- a quantum SWITCH \cite{PhysRevA.86.040301} --- is causally non-separable \cite{Rubinoe1602589}.
+Thus far, in all established physical theories, it was assumed that the order between events is well-defined.
+This means that, that for any two causally related events $A$ and $B$, either $A$ signals to $B$, or $B$ signals to $A$.
+In the language of quantum information, these two events could be seen as the input and output of a quantum channel.
+However, it has recently been realized that quantum mechanics also allows for the existence of processes other than quantum channels, i.e., processes that are neither causally ordered, nor a probabilistic mixture of causally ordered processes.
+For these processes, it is genuinely indefinite whether $A$ signals to $B$ or $B$ signals to $A$, and so they are called processes with an indefinite causal structure.
+Under ``processes,'' we define the set of causal relations between operations performed in different local laboratories~\cite{PhysRevA.88.022318, NatComm.3.012316, NatPhys.10.259}.
+More precisely, a quantum process is called causally separable if it can be decomposed as a convex combination of causally ordered processes, otherwise it is causally non-separable.
+(Note that the term ``temporal'' order is used here to refer to the order among operations which cannot be used to receive signals --- in particular, to unitary ones --- whereas ``causal'' order refers to more general operations which allow both receiving and sending signals between laboratories.)